Algorithmic state machine: ASM chart

 Decision Box: A diamond indicates that the stated condition/expression is to be tested and the exit path is to be chosen accordingly.
-The condition expression contains one or more inputs to the FSM (Finite State Machine).
+The condition expression contains one or more inputs to the FSM.
 An ASM condition check, indicated by a diamond with one input and two outputs (for true and false), is used to conditionally transfer between two State Boxes, to another Decision Box, or to a Conditional Output Box.
 The decision box contains the stated condition expression to be tested, the expression contains one or more inputs of the FSM.

 Conditional Output Box: An oval denotes the output signals that are of Mealy type.
 These outputs depend not only on the state but also the inputs to the FSM.

 Datapath

 Once the desired operation of a circuit has been described using RTL operations, the datapath components may be derived.
 Every unique variable that is assigned a value in the RTL program can be implemented as a register.
 Depending on the functional operation performed when assigning a value to a variable, the register for that variable may be implemented as a straightforward register, a shift register, a counter, or a register preceded by a combinational logic block.
-The combinational logic block associated with a register may implement an adder, subtracter, multiplexer, or some other type of combinational logic function.
+The combinational logic block associated with a register may implement an adder, subtractor, multiplexer, or some other type of combinational logic function.